zml-w/ComfyUI-ZML-Image/README_EN.md

 </div>

+## Pay attention here

-## The documentation was translated by AI.
+- ### The documentation was translated by AI.

+- #### The English introduction will be updated relatively slowly.

-#### I attempted to add English support, but was unsuccessful.
+- #### I attempted to add English support, but was unsuccessful.
 Perhaps in the future, as my skills improve, I'll be able to add multi-language support.
 For now, the node only supports Chinese.

-# Version Update Introduction
+## Version Update Introduction
 > Last updated: 2025-08-06 Another huge update!!

 > Added a tag-based image loader node.
 The UI is inspired by weilin.
 You can batch load images and read their text blocks by clicking a button.
 Hovering over the button also previews the image!